Chapter 48

 I-don’t-know-but-I’ve-been-told,” burped Tara.
 “Now that you’ve won your bet, you can buy me an Artograph DB300.”

-The moment was ripe for Tara to mount a loftier, weasel-free stepping stone, right there in the gym at that same fateful Turnabout.
+The moment was ripe for Tara to openly mount a loftier, weasel-free stepping stone, right there in the gym at that same fateful Turnabout.
 And who was next up on her stairway to affluence?

 “I’m Jeremy Tolhurst, and you’re not.”